rgee0/openfaas-on-digitalocean/README.md

 ## OpenFaaS-DO

 Ansible Playbook to get you up and running with OpenFaas on Digital Ocean.
+This is intended for evaluation / testing where quick and repeatable access to a clean instance is desired.

 ### Pre-requisites